vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Get-EsxiHostVsanMaintenanceModePrecheck.md

 ## Synopsis

-Checks for any issues when the ESXi host enters a particular vSAN maintenance mode.
+Checks for any issues when the ESX host enters a particular vSAN maintenance mode.

 ## Syntax